-The vision of Elephanatics was created by founder Fran Duthie and co-founders Dr Jake Wall, Christina Toms, and Dr Andrea Duthie.
+The vision of Elephanatics was created by co-founders Fran Duthie, Dr Jake Wall, Christina Toms, and Dr Andrea Duthie.

-Responsible for the overall core functions of the organization in order for it to achieve its long-term vision, her areas of focus are strategy, finance, fundraising, education, member/volunteer involvement, social media and relationship building.
+Responsible for the overall core functions of the organization in order for it to achieve its mission, her areas of focus are fundraising, education, member/volunteer involvement, social media, and relationship building.

 Tessa is a lifelong lover of animals and a believer in transforming passion into action.
 Her love of elephants and the reality of the multiple threats they face has set her on a course of lifelong advocacy and action on their behalf.
-As the Director of Advocacy, Tessa is responsible for identifying and advancing policy positions to stop the international trade of ivory into and through Canada.
+As the Vice President of Elephanatics, Tessa is responsible for identifying and advancing policy positions to stop the international trade of ivory into and through Canada; identifies and advances strategic opportunities and collaboration in the community to support the long-term survival of African elephants.

 DR JAKE WALL